LIS

 12VAC30-50-491.
 Substance use case management services for individuals who have a primary diagnosis of substance use disorder.

-A. Target group: The Medicaid eligible individual shall meet the Diagnostic and Statistical Manual of Mental Disorders (DSM-5) diagnostic criteria for a substance use disorder.
+1. The Medicaid-eligible individual shall meet the Diagnostic and Statistical Manual of Mental Disorders (DSM-5) diagnostic criteria for a substance use disorder.
 Tobacco-related disorders or caffeine-related disorders and nonsubstance-related disorders shall not be covered.
 Substance use case management shall include an active individual service plan (ISP) that requires a minimum of two substance use case management service activities each month and at least one face-to-face contact with the individual at least every 90 calendar days.

-C. Comparability of services: Services are not comparable in amount, duration, and scope.
-Authority of § 1915(g)(1) of the Act is invoked to provide services without regard to the requirements of § 1902(a)(10)(B) of the Act.
+C. Comparability of services for substance use case management services for individuals who have a primary diagnosis of substance use disorder.
+Services are not comparable in amount, duration, or scope.
+Authority of § 1915(g)(1) of the Social Security Act is invoked to provide services without regard to the requirements of § 1902(a)(10)(B) of the Social Security Act.

 Substance use case management service activities to be provided shall include: